-Depression comes, depression goes, and I have no idea why.
+Depression comes, depression goes, and I often have no idea why.
 Sometimes, I suddenly break out of it through mysterious dreams that wake my whole spirit up.
 Those are the unexpected blessings, no more to be explained than the sudden recurrence of this illness.

 There are frightening dreams as well when I may be wandering through dark halls and rooms of enormous houses, mansions or castle-like structures.
 Usually, I open doors in growing fear, sensing that I am about to come upon someone or something that will kill me.
 I may follow a stranger from room to room until he turns and stares at me with death in his eyes.
 I run from that, if I can, but never find a way out of the great buildings and wake in terror at the moment of my inevitable destruction.
 These are fitting images of being lost in depression, seeing nothing but darkness and always fearing the worst.

 But occasionally a powerful dream will help me break out of that pattern and recover, at least for a time.

 In those dreams the enclosing buildings have a way of opening up and leading me to a spiritual awakening, filling me with a sense of wonder at healing forces far greater than my small zone of illness.
 Those are exciting moments when I know that a basic change has occurred within and some power is bringing me back from disaster.
 They are great gifts.
 I can’t summon them on my own.
 They are always unexpected, and each experience opens my disconnected psyche to the world again.